 Pros: Forsyth Park is beautiful!
 It’s a great place to go for a stroll and meet people.
 It’s also a fantastic area to stay in if you’re traveling with a large dog that needs plenty of room to run.
 Lots of locals hang out in this area.
 Street parking is free everywhere south of Gaston Street.

-Homelessness: You will find members of the homeless community throughout the park, both during the day and at night.
+Homelessness: You’ll find members of the homeless community throughout the park, both during the day and at night.
 They tend to keep to themselves and don’t interact much with others.
 As the sun begins to set, many gather and sleep near the tennis courts and the area directly south of the Fragrant Garden building.

 Safety: I personally don’t cut through the park late at night, so I don’t recommend that visitors do so, either.
 Otherwise, the area is fairly safe.
 Use common sense and do all the things you would normally do in an urban environment, like keeping your car locked and valuables out of sight.